Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ![Example TensorBoard Run](images/mlagents-TensorBoard.png)

-## Embedding the Model into the Unity Environment
+## Embedding the model into the Unity Environment

 Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and